DataDog/chef-datadog/README.md

 ### Custom Agent Repository

 To use an agent from a different repository than stable, we can set the `aptrepo` option.

 By default this option is equal to `[signed-by=/usr/share/keyrings/datadog-archive-keyring.gpg] apt.datadoghq.com`, if a custom value is set, another `signed-by` keyring can be set `[signed-by=custom-repo-keyring-path] custom-repo`.

-Staging example :
+Using staging repository
 ```ruby
   default_attributes(
     'datadog' => {